crystal-lang/crystal-book/docs/tutorials/basics/50_control_flow.md

 ## Loops

-This section delves into reducing repetition by letting code repeat itself in a loop.
+This section delves into writing code that it will repeat until a condition (aka the `loop condition`) is met

 The basic feature is the `while` clause.
 Its structured quite similar to an `if` clause:
 The keyword `while` designates the beginning and is followed by an expression serving as the loop condition.